VincentDirac/thtk-Unpack_All_in_One/thtk/README.thmsg.txt

        thmsg -V
                Displays the program version.

-       The version specifies which dialogue format to use, it is further modi窶 fied by the presence of the -e option.
+       The version specifies which dialogue format to use, it is further modi‐ fied by the presence of the -e option.
 Running the program  without  a command will list the supported formats.